 - Attends Individual Education Plan (IEP) and 504 Service Plan meetings for patients in person or through conference calls

-We view consultation as an interactive, collaborative, problem-solving process which empowers parents and school personnel to best meet the educational needs of the student.
-Our goal in consultation is to improve parents and school professionals' understanding of the student's unique needs in order to provide services that ensure academic success.
+We view consultation as an interactive, collaborative, problem-solving process which empowers caregivers and school personnel to best meet the educational needs of the student.
+Our goal in consultation is to improve caregivers and school professionals' understanding of the student's unique needs in order to provide services that ensure academic success.

 The process involves several steps: